francesco-vaselli/GlucoseGuard/docs/index.md

 The following pages describe the work done by me[^1] as part of the [Statistical and Machine Learning Models for Time Series Analysis](https://www.sns.it/en/corsoinsegnamento/statistical-and-machine-learning-models-time-series-analysis) PhD Exam.

 The reliable prediction of glucose levels in diabetes patients remains a pivotal challenge in biomedical engineering and healthcare informatics.
 Traditional predictive models have often suffered from inaccuracies and an inability to generalize across different physiological characteristics inherent in patient-specific data.
 The implications of these shortcomings are nontrivial and bear significant ramifications for clinical decision-making.
-In the following, we start from a reference paper and we try to reproduce and expand the work already done, to achieve accurate and roboust time series forcasting for blood sugar levels prediction.
+In the following, we start from a reference paper and we try to reproduce and expand the work already done, to achieve accurate and robust time series forecasting for blood sugar levels prediction.

-We acknowledge the use of the [OpenAPS Data Commons](https://openaps.org/outcomes/data-commons/) dataset, and we would like to publicy thank the authors and the contributors for the effort of gathering many real-world data and making them more accesible.
+We acknowledge the use of the [OpenAPS Data Commons](https://openaps.org/outcomes/data-commons/) dataset, and we would like to publicly thank the authors and the contributors for the effort of gathering so many real-world patient data and making them accessible.

 ## Literature reference